prospero-apps/pytorch_modular/README.md

 # PyTorch Helper Functions

 This repository holds a collection of helper functions designed to streamline the process of training, evaluating, and visualizing results with PyTorch models.
+Many of these functions come from Daniel Bourke's ebook 'Zero to Mastery Learn PyTorch for Deep Learning', with some modifications.

 ## Functions Included